robko01/hw_ard_nano_ext/README.md

 # hw_ard_nano_ext
-This repo is holding design files for Robko01, Arduino Nano extetntion.
+This repo is holding design files for Robko01, Arduino Nano extension.

 The board is designed in KiCAD.